Part 1/4 Where the Swiss can only get home abroad

 Rumpelstiltskin charm and monastic Burgurine

-Instead, there are delicious home-made dishes with organic vegetables - and a cheerful hostess who, at least for us, didn't want to tell us how to spin gold from straw.
+Instead, there are delicious home-made dishes with organic vegetables - and a cheerful hostess who, at least to us, didn't want to reveal how to spin gold from straw.
 The opening hours are also rustic: Tuesdays, Wednesdays - and closed between November and February.

 The Hotel and Restaurant Neumühle on the Lützel: Laufenstrasse with its natural surroundings is also ideal for bike and motorcycle excursions.